jahyeha/conceptMap/README.md

-# conceptMap
+# ConceptMap
 ![][1]
 ## How to create a Concept Map
-1. Extract Concepts from Video Subtitles of an Educational Youtube channel(for Physics) using TF-IDF(Term Frequency-Inverse Document Frequency) and Hirarchical Clustering
+- Extract Concepts from Video Subtitles of an Educational Youtube channel(for Physics) using TF-IDF(Term Frequency-Inverse Document Frequency) and Hirarchical Clustering
-2. Define relationships between concepts through rank-based structures using Wikipedia links
+- Define relationships between concepts through rank-based structures using Wikipedia links
-3. Create a Concept Map in a Website -using Django framework
+- Create a Concept Map in a Website -using Django framework

 ## Team Members/ Role
 - Seongwook Na/ Relation Extraction
 - YeongHak Seo/ Relation Extraction& Web Developement
 - Jahye Ha/ Concept Extraction& Wikipedia Mapping
 - HyeonGyu Shin/ T.A.

 ## References
 - Lee, Ga-hee, and Han-joon Kim.
 "Automated development of rank-based concept hierarchical structures using Wikipedia links."
 Journal of Society for e-Business Studies 20.4 (2016).